OlivierLarueUmontreal/ProjetIFT2935/README.md

 docker compose up -d
 ```
 And that's pretty much it...
-(Make sur your own Postgresql service is down, or else the port will colide and the docker compose)
+(Make sur your own Postgresql service is down, or else the port will colide and the docker compose command will fail)

-IMPORTANT: If you want to restart the db completely (if you messed with the data and want to start fresh from seed.sql) you need to delete db-data from root of project.
-Otherwise, this folder contains all the database files of PostgreSQL to make the db data persistent after the docker container goes down.
+IMPORTANT: If you want to restart the db completely (ex: if you messed with the data and want to start fresh from seed.sql) you need to delete tour db-data locateed at the root of the project.
+Otherwise, this folder contains all the database files of PostgreSQL to make sure your data is persisted even after the docker container goes down.

 🚀 Run the Project
 🔹 Start Backend